The Environmental Impact of 4G Home Internet: Efficiency and Sustainability

 When you look at the environmental effects of using 4G for home internet versus traditional internet, a few things stand out.
 4G doesn't need as much stuff like cables and other hardware, which means not as many resources are used up or animals' homes messed up when it's set up.
 This also means less energy is used to make and install all that hardware.

 What's more, 4G technology is pretty energy-efficient, especially when network companies focus on being friendlier to the environment.
-If we keep finding ways to make these networks use less energy and handle old equipment better, choosing 4G for home internet could be a smarter choice for the planet.
+If we keep finding ways to make these networks use less energy and handle old equipment better, choosing LTE for home internet could be a smarter choice for the planet.
 But, it’s really important that everyone keeps working on making these improvements.

 Comparing Green Effects